6 benefits employees want in 2019 and beyond

 In addition to traditional health benefits, many workers are becoming increasingly interested in programs that support wellness.
 Not only do these types of programs benefit employee health, but they can also lower rates of absenteeism.
 Wellness programs often include gym and yoga class discounts.

 According to a 2016 study conducted by Yoga Journal and Yoga Alliance, the number of Americans who practice yoga has increased by 50 percent since 2012 to 36 million.
-About 79 percent of practitioners utilize the stretching routine to support another exercise such as weight lifting or running.
+About 79 percent of practitioners utilize the stretching routine to support other exercises, such as weight lifting or running.

 Employee perks like wellness training support worker satisfaction and happiness.
 To maintain a pulse of workplace trends, check out our employer resource center today.